CalmTed/bible-by-heart/readme.md

     - [ ] copyright page in settings
     - [ ] limit length to 500 verses per passage
   - [ ] delete tests history after deleting passage
+  - [ ] add tag to filter on adding to passage, remove if it was last
 - [ ] customizable daily reminder, more stats v0.0.8
   - [ ] different modes (fast, infinite/timed, all due to, hardest/most errored) & modes customazation(name, sort, tags, included/excluded)
   - [ ] export to csv, import from share(parse), or from other data types